xcart/xcart-docs/_pages/kb_en/payments/braintree/braintree_setup.md

       ![xc5_braintree_payment_method_added_successfully.png]({{site.baseurl}}/attachments/ref_3U96LOWn/xc5_braintree_payment_method_added_successfully.png)

       {% note info %}
-      If the Braintree integration module is not installed in your X-Cart store at the time of adding the method, there will be an **Install** button instead of **Add**:
+      If the PayPal Powered by Braintree module is not installed in your X-Cart store at the time of adding the method, there will be an **Install** button instead of **Add**:

       ![xc5_braintree_payment_method.png]({{site.baseurl}}/attachments/ref_3U96LOWn/xc5_braintree_payment_method.png)

       Use this button to install the module and add the method.
       {% endnote %}

-   3. Once the method is added, you will need to connect your X-Cart Braintree integration with your Braintree or PayPal account.
+   3. Once the method is added, you will need to connect your X-Cart PayPal Powered by Braintree integration with your Braintree or PayPal account.
 A page with the **Connect with Braintree** button will be displayed:

       ![xc5_braintree_method_added.png]({{site.baseurl}}/attachments/ref_3U96LOWn/xc5_braintree_method_added.png)